west papua

 The Free Papua Movement, or Free Papua Organisation (OPM), is formed, seeking to take over Indonesian administration of Western New Guinea and declare an independent West Papua.

-The Indonesian military organises the promised independence referendum, ironically known as the ‘Act of Free Choice’.
-1,025 Indigenous Papuans are hand-picked by the Indonesian State - less than 1% of those who should have been eligible - and forced to vote against independence at gunpoint.
+1,025 Indigenous Papuans are hand-picked by the Indonesian State to take part in the referendum - less than 1% of those who should have been eligible - and forced to vote against independence at gunpoint.

 Freeport mine (now known as Grasberg) is officially opened, becoming the largest gold mine in the world, and kick-starting decades of environmental and human rights abuses in the Timika region, including the large-scale destruction of forest areas.
-Exploitation of West Papua’s resources begins in earnest.
+The mine currently dumps 300,000 tonnes of toxic waste per day into the nearby Ajkwa river, with tailings reaching all the way to the Ocean in the south.

 West Papua is granted ‘Special Autonomy status’ via the Otsus law, with the idea that the Papuan Peoples’ Assembly (MRP) will have the right to administer local government and govern natural resources, including through receiving increased revenue from the Indonesian state.